- Location: Located in the city of Tarraco, currently known as Tarragona, in the south of Catalonia in Spain.

 - Attraction Type: Archaeological and World Heritage Site.

 - Significance: The archaeological ensemble of Tarraco showcases the first and oldest Roman settlement on the Iberian Peninsula.

 - Best time to Visit: November to March.

-- How to Reach: The nearest airport is at Barcelona.
-Take a train from Barcelona to reach Tarrogona in 1 hour.
+- How to Reach: The nearest airport is in Barcelona.
+Take a train from Barcelona to reach Tarragona in 1 hour.

 - Nearest Airport: Barcelona Airport (BCN).

 Located in the city of Tarraco, currently known as Tarragona, in the south of Catalonia in Spain, the archaeological ensemble of Tarraco is a dream destination for those who love history.
-Once the capital of the Hispania Tarraconensis province, Tarraco had the Roman colony named as Colonia Iulia Urbs Triumphalis Tarraco.
-Currently several important remains exist at Tarragona, which have become the points of attractions to the tourists.
+Once the capital of the Hispania Tarraconensis province, Tarraco had the Roman colony named Colonia Iulia Urbs Triumphalis Tarraco.
+Currently, several important remains exist at Tarragona, which has become the points of attractions to the tourists.

-There are plenty to see while you go to visit the archaeological ensemble of Tarraco.
+There is plenty to see while you go to visit the archaeological ensemble of Tarraco.
 During 218 BC, the place became a Roman settlement.
 A huge defensive wall was built around the city.
 There were several Roman public buildings inside the city, which you can still see.
-Roman Amphitheater, built during 2nd century is currently a popular attraction in Tarraco.
-Also visit the other Roman remains like aqueduct outside the city.
+Roman Amphitheater, built during the 2nd century is currently a popular attraction in Tarraco.
+Also, visit the other Roman remains like aqueduct outside the city.
 Scipio Tower and the Bara Arch should also be seen.
-The other attractions include Roman circus of 1st century, St. Hemenegild Vault, Minerva Tower and Statue of Augustus etc.
+The other attractions include Roman circus of the 1st century, St. Hemenegild Vault, Minerva Tower and Statue of Augustus, etc.

 There is no dearth of options for accommodation in Tarraco.
 Some of those can be named as below: